 A digital rectal exam may be used to:

 - diagnose rectal tumors

-- obtain feces for the fecal occult blood test (used as a screening for gastrointestinal bleeding or colon cancer)
+- obtain feces for a fecal occult blood test (used to screen for gastrointestinal bleeding or colon cancer)

-- prepare you for colonoscopy (a procedure to examine the small bowel) or proctoscopy (a procedure used to examine the anus, rectum, or colon
+- prepare you for a colonoscopy (a procedure to examine the small bowel) or proctoscopy (a procedure used to examine the anus, rectum, or colon)

 - assess the function of the anal sphincter in cases of fecal incontinence